 Phases of AutPlay Therapy

 AutPlay framework generally describes three overarching phases of play therapy – 1) Intake and Assessment Phase, 2) Structured Play Intervention Phase (theory and approach selection), and 3) Termination Phase.
 Additionally, child and play therapists gain confidence in individualization with Neurodivergent clients including prescriptive and integrative play therapy processes such as the AutPlay Follow Me Approach (FMA) – a child led (non directive based philosophy to meet engagement, connection, and relationship development needs.

 The Essence of AutPlay Therapy

 AutPlay Therapy is a neurodiversity informed and affirming collaborative process designed to value the individual child and highlight their strengths as well as guide areas of intervention, goals, and approaches for addressing the needs of the child and family.

-The therapeutic powers of play (core change agents) are utilized to address a variety of possible needs including emotional regulation struggles, social navigation needs, engagement/connection growth, anxiety and fear reduction, sensory challenges, executive functioning struggles, depression and self-esteem issues, trauma issues, stigmatization, and parent/child relationship struggles.
+The therapeutic powers of play (core change agents) are understood in addressing a variety of possible needs including emotional regulation struggles, social navigation needs, engagement/connection growth, anxiety and fear reduction, sensory challenges, executive functioning struggles, depression and self-esteem issues, trauma issues, advocacy, stigmatization, identity appreciation, the social model of disability, autonomy, inclusion needs, and parent/child relationship struggles.

 NOTE: The information presented on this website primarily defaults to identity first language in support of research that shows that autistic adults prefer identity first language.
 Mental health and other professionals should always ask clients what language they prefer and respect the clients voice and choice.